jking100/JJT_UTSA_Hackathon_2024/Intermediate/README.md

 4. Execute check_correctness_sample.py

     This script feeds the final combined dataset, containing the Journey North data and the GPT generated counties, back into GPT-4 with a simple prompt querying if it thinks the county for a row is correct.
 An error rate is displayed to the user.

-*<span style="text-decoration:underline;">Results:</span>*
+    Results:
+        Prompt:

-        Prompt:* “<code>In which county is the town of {town} located in {state}?
+        "In which county is the town of {town} located in {state}?
 The current data suggests it is in {county}.
 Is this correct?
-Answer ONLY 'yes' or 'no' NOTHING ELSE." +</code></em>
+Answer ONLY 'yes' or 'no' NOTHING ELSE."
         (monarch_data/monarch_data_us_with_counties.csv) returns ->
         Error rate: 1.00%